HOW DO I OVERCOME URGES TO EAT?

 Try to consume five to six protein- and carbohydrate-balanced meals each day.
 It amazes me how many times I’ve given out this advice, yet at the same time, I find it’s continually overlooked.
 Besides the scientific fact that by eating small meals throughout the day, you can keep brain chemicals (i.e., hunger hormones) and insulin (along with blood sugar) levels even, in doing so, you will undoubtedly suppress those uncontrollable emotional hunger cravings.

 Also, cutting calories, or eliminating food groups altogether, such as all carbohydrates or all fats (recommendations often found in traditional diets), is the absolute WORST thing you can do.
 Limiting calories and/or food tells your mind that you’re depriving yourself… and shortly thereafter, your body will crave those forbidden foods.
 In essence, you’re more likely to psychologically “want” to eat them and, consequently, more likely to binge on them.
-That’s besides the fact that once you reintroduce them into your diet, you’ll easily put back any pounds you lost.
+That’s beside the fact that once you reintroduce them into your diet, you’ll easily put back any pounds you lost.

-“…cutting calories, or eliminating food groups altogether, such as all carbohydrates or all fats (recommendations often found in traditional diets), is the absolute WORST thing you can do.”Research shows that by consuming five to six protein- and carbohydrate-balanced meals each day—eating every two to three hours while you’re awake—is the optimal way to keep your body in a fat-burning mode, supply your muscle tissue with plenty of the nutrients it needs to rebuild itself, and defer any hunger cravings that could otherwise arise.
+“…cutting calories, or eliminating food groups altogether, such as all carbohydrates or all fats (recommendations often found in traditional diets), is the absolute WORST thing you can do.”Research shows that by consuming five to six protein- and carbohydrate-balanced meals each day—eating every two to three hours while you’re awake—is the optimal way to keep your body in a fat-burning mode, supply your muscle tissue with plenty of the nutrients it needs to rebuild itself and defer any hunger cravings that could otherwise arise.
 One great way to achieve this is by using a meal replacement.
 These powders are convenient and provide your body with all of the essential nutrients of a whole-food meal without all of the hassle of shopping, preparing, cooking, eating, and cleaning up after a regular meal.
 Think of meal-replacement protein shakes as fast food for the 21st century.
 They are extremely convenient and work exceptionally well to fulfill your daily nutritional needs.

 MAKE BETTER BAD CHOICES (IF IT COMES TO THAT)!